Hess hires Velesto rig for Malaysian gas project

 NAGA 5 is a premium independent-leg cantilever jack-up drilling rig with a drilling depth capability of 30,000 feet and a rated operating water depth of 400 feet.

 This comes months after Hess revealed plans in January 2022 to use $270 million for production activities at its NMB project and the Malaysia/Thailand Joint Development Area in the Gulf of Thailand.
-At the time, the firm explained that these funds cover drilling and facilities along with work previously deferred due to COVID-19 and low commodity prices.
+At the time, the firm explained that these funds would cover drilling and facilities along with work previously deferred due to COVID-19 and low commodity prices.

 The Hess-operated North Malay Basin project comprises 10 discovered gas fields tied to a gas terminal onshore.
 According to Hess, these gas fields are being developed on a phased basis to support energy demand in Peninsular Malaysia.